GiannisPettas/go-reloaded/docs/golden_tests.md

 He said : ' this is incredible (cap, 2) ! ' can you believe it , though ?

 **Expected Output:**
-He said: 'This Is incredible!' can you believe it, though?
+He said: 'this Is Incredible!' can you believe it, though?

 ## T3 — Chained Numeric Commands